fake-useragent/fake-useragent/README.md

 ### Changelog

+- 1.0.1 November 10, 2022

+  - Add `importlib-metadata` & `importlib-resources` as dependencies
+  - Check on specific Python version regarding the importlib resources (python v3.10 or higher) in order to have `files()` working
+  - `importlib_metadata` should now also work on Python version before 3.8
+  - Remove obsolete `MANIFEST.in` file

 - 1.0.0 November 17, 2022

   - Make the JSON Lines data file part of the Python package, data is retrieved locally